Group Medical Visits

 Eligibility & Coverage

 Group Medical Visits are fully covered by MSP and available to adults living in British Columbia who have a valid Personal Health Number (PHN).
-You'll need a referral from a healthcare provider, such as a family doctor, nurse practitioner, or pain specialist to access our pain management services.
+You'll need a referral from a doctor or nurse practitioner to access our pain management services.
 If you don’t currently have a provider who can refer you, you’re welcome to join one of our free Introductory Sessions, where we can help you explore your options.

 Already a patient?
 Book a session.